 - Our leading Catheterization Lab, which contains two labs fully outfitted with the latest technology and designed for children

-At the Heart Center, our pediatric heart specialists include cardiologists (specialists in heart disease) and electrophysiologists (specialists in electrical disorders of the heart, such as abnormal heart rates or rhythms).
-These doctors have years of experience performing cardiac catheterization for children.
+At the Heart Center, our pediatric heart specialists include cardiologists who specialize in heart disease and electrophysiologists who specialize in electrical disorders of the heart, such as abnormal heart rates or arrhythmias.
+The heart doctors at St. Louis Children's Hospital have years of experience performing cardiac catheterization for children.

 Our experience means that we can handle even the most complex cases.
 In 2016, we completed: